 Vivian: You hurt me.

 Vivian: Don’t do it again.

-Sure, Edward was a bit of a git.
+Sure, Edward did cross a boundary.
 But what Vivian might have said was ~

 Hey you know what?
 If you are ashamed of who I am, then I prefer to be with people who aren’t because I’m worth better than that.